 Before, the words “online communication” only referred to static text messages sent through emails or even through posts in the forums or online bulletin board systems.
 With the advent of a whole host of technologies at the forefront of Voice over internet protocol (VOIP), online communication just got clearer, faster, and more media-rich.

 However, there are many kinds of VOIP services available.
-The onus is then on the business or the person to decided which among them they would use.
+The onus is then on the business or the person to decide which among them they would use.
 Here are 2 kinds of VOIP systems for people who want to implement it.

-Being open source, development costs for these kinds of systems may often be lower and thus implementing them in the office may be a cheaper option that can still provide good quality service for offices.
+Being open-source, development costs for these kinds of systems may often be lower, and thus implementing them in the office may be a cheaper option that can still provide good quality service for offices.